UBC-Snowbots/Snowflake/README.md

 - Follow the instructions on [this github page](https://github.com/stereolabs/zed-ros-wrapper) This repository already contains `zed_ros_wrapper` as a ~~submodule~~ standalone package in `external_pkgs/zed_ros_wrapper`(As of 2/25/2018 submodules have been migrated to rosinstall)
 - Download ZED calibration file from the link indicated when you run `zed.launch` and place it in the folder `/usr/local/zed/settings/`

-### Rosinstall
+### External Packages with Rosinstall

-To manually install dependent packages using rosinstall, run `rosinstall INSTALL_PATH PRE-EXISTING_ROS_DIR CUSTOM_ROSINSTALL_FILE` i.e on most systems, it will be `rosinstall /usr/share/ros /opt/ros/kinetic .rosinstall`
+To manually install external packages using rosinstall, run `rosinstall INSTALL_PATH PRE-EXISTING_ROS_DIR CUSTOM_ROSINSTALL_FILE` i.e on our system, it will be `rosinstall external_pkgs /opt/ros/kinetic .rosinstall`

-Rostinstall is addressed and run in `install_dependencies.sh`, should there be any need to run manual, rosinstall should be run after all steps from installation and setup has been completed.
+Note: Rostinstall is addressed and run in `install_dependencies.sh`, should there be any need to run manual, rosinstall should be run after all steps from installation and setup has been completed.

+Current packages included under Rosinstall:
+- Phidgets_API: All the Phidgets sensor drivers
+- Sicktoolbox: Drivers for interacting with Sick Lidars
+- Sicktoolbox_wrapper: Interface for Sick Lidar drivers integration into ROS
+- ROS_Arduino_bridge: Arduino driver for ROS
+- NMEA_Navsat_Driver: NMEA msg driver
+- Zed_ROS_Wrapper: Wrapper for interfacing Zed Stereo Cam with ROS.

 ### Nodelets Quick Guide
 See [here](nodelets.md)